 We live in a changing world, and LEPC members need to be proactive in emergency response by being up-to-date with new legal requirements and technological standards.
 There are readily available courses and informational resources with no or low fees for the continuous educational growth of LEPCs.
 New technical resources and guidance to assist local emergency planners have been developed in recent years.
-Governments at all levels (local, state, tribal and federal) schedule regular conferences, workshops and seminars to develop professional competence and credibility and share new information with emergency planners and responders.
-In Region 7, the biennial LEPC/TERC conference is a forum for educational renewal, common interest networking and idea exchange.
+Governments at all levels (local, state, and federal) schedule regular conferences, workshops and seminars to develop professional competence and credibility and share new information with planners and responders.